How Long is an Average Furnace Life?

 Warranty

-The length of the warranty that comes with the system says a lot about its durability and life span, so try to pick a model with the longest warranty possible.
+The length of the warranty that comes with the system says a lot about its durability and lifespan, so try to pick a model with the longest warranty possible.

 Installation Quality